openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

    > **NOTE**: The `/opt/intel` path is the recommended folder path for administrators or root users.
 If you prefer to install OpenVINO in regular userspace, the recommended path is `/home/<USER>/intel`.
 You may use a different path if desired.

-2. Download the OpenVINO Runtime 2022.2 archive file from the [OpenVINO releases page](https://github.com/openvinotoolkit/openvino/releases/tag/2022.2.0), unpack it, and rename the folder to `openvino_2022.2.0.7713` by issuing:
+3. Download the OpenVINO Runtime 2022.2 archive file from the [OpenVINO releases page](https://github.com/openvinotoolkit/openvino/releases/tag/2022.2.0), extract it, and rename the folder to `openvino_2022.2.0.7713` by using the following commands:

 @sphinxdirective